josuablejeru/FtpWebhook/README.md

 # FTP Webhook

-Upload files via FTP and send them to a Webhook.
+Upload Text files via FTP and send them to a Webhook.

 This service is particularly useful in contexts where legacy programs can only export data via FTP and cannot communicate over HTTP.

+> This Project is focused at csv files right now and sends them as normal string body

 ## Features